Real American Made Work Boots - Elusive as a Yeti

 Like a reported sighting of a Yeti, many people claim they have spotted these elusive pairs of authentic U.S.A. made boots in local stores, on the internet, or even on Amazon, only to later discover that they weren't really USA Made work boots at all.

 They were a facsimile; a fake, a fraud.

 Nothing could be more infuriating than spending a lot of money on what you thought were real American work boots, only to find out they were made overseas, imported and then just boxed up in some warehouse that happened to be on U.S. soil.
-And all while that boot maunfacturer was making shady claims of their product's USA Made authenticity.
+And all while, that manufacturer was making shady claims of their product's USA Made "authenticity."

 This makes the cautionary old adage of